Best trails in Budawang National Park

 Which trail has the most elevation gain in Budawang National Park?

-If you're looking for elevation gain, Budawang National Park has you covered.
-Mount Owen and Cooyoyo Campsite [CLOSED] boasts the most elevation gain with 3,897 ft of total ascent.
-The park's runner-up is Castle Walking Track [CLOSED], which will get you 3,205 ft of elevation gain.
+Mount Owen and Cooyoyo Campsite has the most elevation gain with 3,897 ft of total ascent.
+The park's runner-up is Castle Walking Track [CLOSED], which has 3,477 ft of elevation gain.

 Are there camping trails available in Budawang National Park?

-According to AllTrails.com, there are 5 camping trails in Budawang National Park and the most popular is Long Gully to Byangee Mountain Base with an average 4.4 star rating from 42 community reviews.
+According to AllTrails.com, there are 6 camping trails in Budawang National Park and the most popular is Mount Owen and Cooyoyo Campsite with an average 4.7 star rating from 56 community reviews.

 Are there any trails with scenic mountain peak views in Budawang National Park?

-Yes, there are 4 trails with scenic mountain peak views in Budawang National Park, including Mount Budawang Trail, Pickering Point and Byangee Mountain, Castle Walking Track [CLOSED], and Mount Owen and Cooyoyo Campsite [CLOSED].
+Yes, there are 4 trails with scenic mountain peak views in Budawang National Park, including Mount Owen and Cooyoyo Campsite, Mount Budawang Trail, Pickering Point and Byangee Mountain, and Castle Walking Track [CLOSED].